 We trek down to Siding village and descend 1600 meters.
 We retrace our steps all the way back to Low Camp.
-You will find it a very interesting hike on the downhill with more oxygen to appreciate the scenery more.
+You will find it a fascinating hike on the downhill with more oxygen to appreciate the scenery more.
 From Low camp, we take a different route descending steeply in a forest most of the way to Siding village.
-We stay in a home stay with a family to experience Nepali lifestyle.
+We stay in a homestay with a family to experience Nepali lifestyle.
 7 hours trek.

 Day 9: Siding to Lwang Ghalel 1500 meters.

 From this point the trail contours and is undulating.
 Lwang is a Gurung village with rich culture and traditions.
-We stay with a family home stay at this village that provides an excellent opportunity to experience a village lifestyle of the Gurung Clan.
+We stay with a family homestay at this village that provides an excellent opportunity to experience a village lifestyle of the Gurung Clan.
 The Mother’s group will make you a traditional Nepali staple of Dal Bhat (rice, lentils, vegetable curry, some spicy sauce and maybe even chicken curry) with fresh organic ingredients.
-If you want we can even arrange for a cultural evening for a small fee.
+We can also arrange for a cultural evening for a small fee.

 Day 11: You have the options of either just chilling out, shopping, taking a boat ride or paraglide with the company owned by National Geography’s Adventurers of the year 2012.
 These two Nepali guys climbed Everest, took off on a paraglide from the Summit all the way to the Sun Koshi river and kayaked all the way to the Bay of Bengal setting a new world record.
 Late afternoon flight back to Kathmandu.

 Day12: Breakfast at Hotel and free until International Departure.